The-Standard-Organization/ADotNet/README.md

 ADotNet is a.NET library that enables software engineers on the .NET platform to develop AzureDevOps pipelines and Git Actions in C#.

 ## Introduction
 There's an issue today with developing Azure DevOps pipelines and Git Actions with YAML.
-The technology/language can be quite challenging to learn and predict what the available options are when it comes to orchestrating build steps.

-ADotNet presents a solution to pipeline tasks as C# models.
-Predefined, with all the options available to orchestrate a pipeline without having to search for the available options on the documentation websites.
+The technology/language can be challenging to learn and predict the available options for orchestrating build steps. _ADotNet_ presents a solution to pipeline tasks as C# models, predefined, with all the options available to orchestrate a pipeline without searching for the available options on the documentation websites.

 ## How It Works for AzureDevOps
 Here's how this library works.
 Let's assume you want to write a task in your pipeline that restores packages for your ASP.NET Core project.
 Today, engineers write the following command in YAML: